exviva/papla/README.md

 ### I18n

 Localization is provided by I18n.
 See `lib/papla/backend.rb` for details of keys used.
+Currently `:pl` and `:en` locales are supported.

+Note: English support is not fully correct, e.g. `123` becomes `"One hundred twenty three"` and not `"One hundred and twenty three"`.

 ### Money, Rails